liliasn24/portfolio-ls/README.md

 ## Improvements to Unit 3 project:

-  - Add compund interest formula to the project
+  - Add compound interest formula to the project
   - Organize the files in the pages folder and on the components folder
   - Organize better the CSS code